neutronest/wdl/wdl/official/utils/flags/guidelines.md

    from absl import app as absl_app from absl import flags

-   from official.utils.flags import core as flags_core
+   from wdl.official.utils.flags import core as flags_core

    def define_flags():